-Paul Raphaelson is a Brooklyn, New York-based artist know for urban landscape photographs, usually made in liminal spaces between the residential and industrial, occupied and abandoned, domesticated and feral.
-He was the last photographer allowed access to Brooklyn’s historic Domino Sugar Refinery before its 2014 demolition; a book of this work will be published in the Fall of 2017.
+Paul Raphaelson is a Brooklyn, New York-based artist known for urban landscape photographs, usually made in liminal spaces between the residential and industrial, occupied and abandoned, domesticated and feral.
+He was the last photographer allowed access to Brooklyn’s historic Domino Sugar Refinery before its 2014 demolition; a book of this work was published in October, 2017.
 He has also photographed fragmented and disorienting views on the New York City Subway, and experimented with images and text (and text without images).
 His work has been exhibited and collected internationally.

 If God did anything, he invented a shapelessness rigged to get sick of itself immediately.

 who pit their meticulous fingers against various centuries.